-How is The Ethereum Blockchain Different From The Bitcoin Blockchain?April 18, 2019
+How is The Ethereum Blockchain Different From The Bitcoin Blockchain?June 2, 2019

 You don’t need to attend a blockchain training or fintech course to have heard the names Ethereum and Bitcoin.
 These two names are very familiar to anyone who has been observing the blockchain and Fintech technology.
 Even though these two cryptocurrencies are based on the blockchain, there are few fundamental differences between them.
 This article will shed some lights on the specifics of each blockchain and show you what makes them different.

 The Bitcoin was invented by Satoshi Nakamoto in 2009.
 The primary objective of Bitcoin was to provide a peer-to-peer electronic cash system which will replace the traditional banking system.
 As a part of making things simple, the bitcoin’s protocol or Bitcoin’s blockchain was made just well enough and perfect to store, handle and perform transactions.
 Basically, this Bitcoin blockchain is a worldwide shared ledger that ensures easy transfer of value in the form of bitcoins.
 It means, unlike the traditional money, you can skip the part of seeking permission from banks or governments for sending money to anywhere in the world.

 There are thousands of bitcoin nodes on the bitcoin’s blockchain that are able to verify the legitimacy of each payment.
 They eliminate the need for any third party in transactions.
 In simpler words, this blockchain doesn’t care who is making the transaction.
 It doesn’t care even if you are human or machine.